eerkela/bertrand/README.rst

    within their series and dataframe objects, substantial memory savings and performance improvements can be achieved.
-Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases while simultaneously accelerating downstream analysis and increasing access to big data.
+Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases, increasing access to big data.

 Installation
 ------------